mkafonso/schema/README.md

 ## <div id="string-validation" />String Validation

-In this section, we'll explore the fundamental usage of the schema validation toolkit for strings using the go-schema package.
+In this section, we'll explore the fundamental usage of the schema validation toolkit for strings using the go-verify package.
 You'll learn how to create a schema and perform various string validations.

 In the first example, we create a string schema using z.NewStringSchema() and attempt to parse the string "Luna."
 Since "Luna" is a valid string, no error is expected.